This post may contain affiliate links. Please read our disclosure policy.

 - 12 garlic cloves (2 minced, 10 thinly sliced on mandoline)

 - 4 anchovy filets

-- 2 tbsp lemon zest, divided, plus more for serving
+- 2 tablespoon lemon zest (divided, plus more for serving)

 - 1 cup dry white wine